 Instead, in collaboration with the Tasmanian Land Conservancy, in 2013 we established a fund that provides stewardship payments to farmers in return for conserving biodiversity.
 Conservation now has a place on the farm balance sheet!

-More about our work in the Tasmanian Midlands.
+More on work in the Tassie Midlands.

 The South Australian Rangelands Alliance is a partnership with Arid Recovery in the Roxby Downs region, where 60% of mammal species have been lost since European settlement.

-Arid Recovery has a 123-square-kilometre fenced conservation reserve where it's successfully reintroduced four threatened mammals - the burrowing bettong, greater bilby, greater stick nest rat and western barred bandicoot.
+Arid Recovery has a 123-square-kilometre fenced conservation reserve where it's successfully reintroduced four threatened mammals – the Burrowing Bettong, Greater Bilby, Greater Stick Nest Rat and Western-barred Bandicoot.

 Our nearby Bon Bon and Boolcoomatta reserves make us ideal partners to collaborate on shared conservation goals.
 More on our work with Arid Recovery.

 Upper Murrumbidgee Demonstration Reach (UMDR)